Table of contents

 Wesley, a purpose-driven non-profit, uses Achievers to boost employee morale by building a comprehensive recognition and rewards program aligned with their company values and goals.

 The success of “Inspire” in boosting morale and engagement was evident in Wesley’s engagement survey.
-After implementing Achievers, their Employee Net Promoter Score (eNPS) leapt 18 points year-on-year, and the overall engagement index rose 19 points across the board.
+After implementing Achievers, their Employee Net Promoter Score (eNPS) jumped 18 points year-on-year, and the overall engagement index rose 19 points across the board.

 Start boosting employee morale today